mahesh973/LLM-Adversarial-Attacks/README.md

 <br>

-# Paper Summary
+# Problem Statement
 When building Large Language Models (LLMs), it is paramount to bear **safety** in mind and protect them with guardrails.
 Indeed, **LLMs should never generate content promoting or normalizing harmful, illegal, or unethical behavior** that may contribute to harm to individuals or society.

-In response to this critical challenge, we introduce **ALERT, a large-scale benchmark to assess the safety of LLMs** through **red teaming** methodologies.
+In response to this critical challenge, **ALERT, a large-scale benchmark is used to assess the safety of LLMs** through **red teaming** methodologies.
 The overall ALERT framework is depicted below.

 ![framework](img/alert_overview.png)